Low-latency WebRTC

 Each app is a tenant: namespaced rooms/streams, its own S3, its own VODs/DB, its own tokens and callbacks — fully isolated.

 Teams isolated per tenant, roles/permissions and quotas: apps, concurrent streams, recording minutes and GB of egress per month.
+Per-app config adds its own concurrent-stream and per-stream viewer caps on top, unlimited by default.

 Prometheus metrics at /metrics (streams, viewers, VODs, S3 uploads, callbacks, GPU…), health probe, stats and queryable logs.